shimming-toolbox/fsleyes-plugin-shimming-toolbox/README.md

-# fsleyes-plugin-shimming-toolbox
+# FSLeyes Plugin for Shimming Toolbox

 This plugin allows users to integrate `NeuroPoly`'s `shimming-toolbox` application with the `FSLeyes` GUI.
+You can read the [Shimming Toolbox Documentation](https://shimming-toolbox.org/en/latest/) for more information, or view the [Shimming Toolbox GitHub Repo](https://github.com/shimming-toolbox/shimming-toolbox) to see the source code.

 ## Installation